What do we offer?

 How does it work?

-You will receive a sample collector kit at home that will be picked up by a courier
+Receive a sample collector kit at home that will be picked up by a courier.

-One of our partner labs will proceed to make the analysis
+One of our partner labs makes the analysis.

-Your healthcare professional will present your results by videoconference
+Your healthcare professional presents your results by videoconference.

 Do you need more information?

 What are the genes studied and what does it mean?>